cynthiabethea/test/README.md

 # test

-This is a sample repo to help learn how to use github
+This is a sample repo to help learn how to use github.